A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Summary and discussion

 \section{Summary and discussion}

-We have considered a gauged Lagrangian with a Siegel type chiral boson with a non-covariant masslike term for the gauge field.
-The mass like term which was chosen in \cite{BEL} led to a gauged theory of Florenini-Jackiw type chiral boson which can be derived from Chiral Schwinger model with the Jackiw-Rajaraman type of electromagnetic anomaly as was shown by Harada \cite{KH}.
-An alternative masslike term is chosen here in order to derive the gauged model Florenini-Jackiw type chiral boson which gets generated from the chiral Schwinger model with one-parameter class of Faddeevian type of anomaly \cite{ARC, AR1}.
-In the article \cite{PM} the author showed that the Chiral Schwinger model remains physically sensible in all respect with an independent type of masslike term where the nature of anomaly belonged to Faddeevian class.
+We have taken into consideration a gauged Lagrangian with a Siegel type chiral boson with a parameter-involved non-covariant masslike term for the gauge field.
+The masslike term that was selected in \cite{BEL} resulted in a gauged theory of Floreanini-Jackiw type chiral boson which may be derived from the Chiral Schwinger model with the Jackiw-Rajaraman type of the electromagnetic anomaly as became proven with the incredible concept of imposition of chiral constraint in the article of Harada \cite{KH}.
+To derive the gauged version of Floreanini-Jackiw type of chiral boson a parameter involved masslike term is brought right here in Eqn.
+(1) with the anticipation that we receive the same gauged model of chiral boson \cite{ARC} obtained from the chiral Schwinger model with the one-parameter class of improved Faddeevian anomaly \cite{WOT}.

-An attempt is made to make an equivalence to the theory of the gauge invariant and gauge non-invariant version using the ingenious formalism developed in \cite{FALCK}.
-The role of gauge fixing is very crucial here.

-BRST symmetry related to this model is also studied with different.
-It has been found that the symmetric properties of the model are identical whether it is described by chiral boson or by the full boson.
-The FRST charges in these two models are identical.
-It is expected that BRST cohomology scenario of these two models will be identical.